zroyer/Photo-Dropper/README.md

 rethinkDB
 ```

-After that, run the server:
+After that, start the server:

 ```
 node server/index.js